 Fidelity offers commission-free online trading for U.S. stocks, ETFs, and options.
 There are no commissions to purchase mutual funds from their Fidelity Funds list either.

 There’s no account minimum requirement when you open an online trading account.
-And Fidelity’s Stocks By The Slice program allows you to purchase fractional shares.
+And Fidelity’s Stocks By The Slice program allows you to purchase fractional shares with $1.

 You may pay a transaction fee of $49.95 on some non-Fidelity funds mutual fund purchases.
 However, there are over 3,700 no-transaction-fee mutual funds available through Fidelity.